Rock Harper: Biography

 Harper discovered his love of cooking in his early teens and earned a culinary degree at Johnson & Wales University (JWU).

 Harper has held positions at Café Calliope, Burke Station Restaurant, Planet Hollywood, and BET on Jazz Restaurant, and was executive chef at B. Smith's Restaurant prior to joining in the third season of the Fox reality-television show Hell's Kitchen in 2007.
 After his win on Hell's Kitchen where he accepted the prize of a high-salaried stint as head chef at the Terre Verde Restaurant at Green Valley Ranch Resort, he became the National Celebrity Chef for the March of Dimes.
 After his year at Terra Verde he then worked as the executive chef of Ben's Next Door and The Carlyle Club.

 Harper later became an instructor at Stratford University.
 In 2010, he published the book 44 Things Parents Should Know about Healthy Cooking for Kids.

 In 2013, Harper appeared on Chef Wanted with Anne Burrell and won the executive chef position at The Precinct, a steakhouse in Cincinnati, Ohio; however, he did not ultimately accept the job.

 In 2020, Harper opened Queen Mother’s Fried Chicken inside Ghostline in Washington, DC as a tribute to his mother, Carole Harper.
 One year later, the restaurant was relocated to The Kitchen of Purpose in Arlington, Virginia.
 The restaurant is known for duck-fat brined fried chicken that was featured on TV shows such as Hell's Kitchen and Sherri.
 In the early fall of 2023, Queen Mother's opened a new location at the National Landing Water Park in Arlington, Virginia.

 In 2023, Harper became the owner of Hill Prince Bar, a neighborhood bar and event venue located in the H Street Corridor in Northeast, Washington, D.C.

+In September 2025, Harper opened Hush Harbor, a phone-free bar and restaurant in Alexandria where guests lock their phones in a provided pouch when arriving.